koyunkyung/cam-calibration/README.md

-# Camera Calibration with Zhang's Method: Implementation and Comparative Analysis
+# Camera Calibration with Zhang's Method
+## Implementation and Comparative Analysis

+Modern computer vision applications require understanding the geometric relationship between 3D world coordinates and 2D image pixels.
+Camera calibration determines the projection parameters through intrinsic matrix **K** and extrinsic parameters **[R|T]**.
+While Tsai's method requires precise 3D calibration objects, Zhang's method simplifies this by using planar patterns like checkerboards captured from multiple viewpoints.

-This repository implements camera calibration using Zhang's method and compares it with OpenCV's built-in calibration.
+This work implements Zhang's method from scratch and compares it with OpenCV's built-in calibration.
+The implementation includes homography estimation, parameter initialization, and non-linear refinement.
+Both methods are evaluated through reprojection errors and undistortion quality.

+---

 ## Execution Flow